flynetworks/jetfire/README.md

 ## Example ##

 First thing is to import the header file.
-See the Installation instructions on how to add Jetfire to your project.
+See the Installation instructions on how to add Flyfire  to your project.

 ```objc
 #import "JFRWebSocket.h"